-This follows from the fact that P1AC uses only a single point observation where as P3P uses three.
-However, P1AC is affected by noise in the affine transformation matrix and the normal vector, whereas the P3P solver does not use these inputs and thus is not affected by noise in their estimation.
+For example, on scene Street (the most challenging scene in the dataset) both recall values increase by around 10 percentage points (pp).
+The average 0.1m/1$^\circ$ over all scenes is increased by 10.5pp and the average 0.2m/1$^\circ$ by 7.6pp.
+Compared to DPR and IPPE, the proposed P1AC solver increases the recall by 1-3pp on all scenes, while significantly reducing the median position error.

+The recalls at 0.25m/2$^\circ$, 0.5m/5$^\circ$, and 5.0m/10$^\circ$ on the Aachen Day-Night~\cite{sattler2012image} dataset are in Table~\ref{table:aachenerror}.
+In this case, all methods use an SNN ratio threshold set to $0.9$ since increasing it led to a deterioration in the accuracy.
+This is likely caused by the dataset being more challenging than the Cambridge Landmarks.
+While the accuracy difference is smaller than in Table \ref{table:cambridgeerror}, the proposed P1AC consistently improves all metrics on the Night sequence and leads to similar accuracy to all other methods in the Day sequence.

+\PAR{Timing.} Table~\ref{table:cambridgetimings} reports the average processing times (in seconds) of all compared methods.
+On Cambridge Landmarks, as expected from the excluded SNN ratio filtering and the exhaustive search used for 1AC methods, their run-time is larger than that of P3P.
+On Aachen Day-Night, all methods use the same SNN ratio threshold and the proposed P1AC is faster on both scenes than P3P.
+P1AC is the fastest on average on the Day sequence, and runs at a comparable speed to other methods in the Night sequence.

+In our experiments, we used the same set of matches (DoG+HardNet+AffNet) for all methods, with the P3P method disregarding the affine components.
+As such, no method had a timing advantage related to feature extraction.
+However, for completeness, we measured feature extraction time and found that DoG+HardNet needs $0.18$ ms per feature, and DoG+HardNet+AffNet $0.53$ ms. Note that AffNet plays a crucial role in maintaining high accuracy and is not solely used for generating affine features \cite{IMC2020}.

+\subsection{Discussion}